Praying in the Will of God

 The will of God is one of the primary keys to seeing our prayers answered.
 Jesus sets forth the will of God at the beginning of the Lord’s Prayer.
 “Your kingdom come.
-Your will be done on earth as it is in heaven” (Matthew 6:10).
+Your will be done in earth as it is in heaven” (Matthew 6:10).
 Our goal must be the implementation of the will of God in the affairs of men.
-When praying in the will of God, we have confidence and assurance that He hears us and we “have the petitions that we have asked of Him” (1 John 5:15).
-Below are a few important points to remember:
+When praying the will of God, we have confidence and assurance that He hears us and “WE KNOW that WE HAVE THE PETITIONS that WE HAVE DESIRED OF HIM” (1 John 5:15).
+A few important points to remember:

 - If we pray in opposition to God’s will He turns a deaf ear to our prayers.
 It does not mean He can’t hear us, but He refuses to listen to any prayer that opposes what He wants.